IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2020-10-08-ListIndexOutOfRange.md

 ---

 Hey there!
-<p>From today onwards, I will log my daily progress in the blog.
+<p>From today onwards, I will log my daily progress/goals in the blog.
 I recently read an amazing blog of a friend of mine that had a <strong>daily progess section</strong>.
 The motive behind:</p>

 >If I'll put it in public, I'll do it, may be not now, but certainly I will.